 Based on the support ticket topics most frequently submitted by new users, the concepts outlined below are the most critical to explain when getting members started on the Workplace service:

 Ensure that users understand how to share projects, folders and files.

-We strongly recommend all users that will own projects review the Before You Begin: Projects guide.
+We strongly recommend all users that will own projects review the Getting Started: Projects guide.

 A common mistake users new to cloud computing make is removing synced files that they don’t want on their machines.
 Please understand that removing data from projects, via Workplace Online or your Workplace folder on your desktop or laptop, results in the removal of that data from Workplace, and therefore, from all your devices and all your team members' devices.